 The Company is a "smaller reporting company" as defined in Exchange Act Rule 12b-2.
 As a result, the Company is eligible to take advantage of certain reduced disclosure and other requirements that are otherwise applicable to public companies including, but not limited to, not being subject to the auditor attestation requirements of Section 404(b) of the Sarbanes-Oxley Act of 2002.
-The Company will remain a smaller reporting company until the last day of the fiscal year in which (1) the aggregate worldwide market value of its common stock held by non-affiliates equaled or exceeded \$250 million as of the prior June 30th, or (2) its annual revenues equaled or exceeded \$100 million during such completed fiscal year and the aggregate worldwide market value of its common shares held by non-affiliates equaled or exceeded \$700 million as of the prior June 30th.
+The Company will remain a smaller reporting company until the last day of the fiscal year in which (1) the aggregate worldwide market value of its common shares held by non-affiliates equaled or exceeded \$100 million during such completed fiscal year and the aggregate worldwide market value of its common shares held by non-affiliates equaled or exceeded \$700 million as of the prior June 30th.